anl21/anl21.github.io/_posts/2021-01-07-UnityLevelDesign.md

 ---
 layout: post
-title:  "My current Unity Level Design Project"
+title:  "Box Volume Post Processing Display"
 date:   2021-01-03
-excerpt: "I tried to create a small village with every suitable free assets that I could find :)"
+excerpt: "A project where I used the box volume post processing to display the level I designed"
 tag:
 - post
 - pictures